-Newport Community Electricity is our city’s electricity supply program.
+Newport Community Electricity is our city’s electricity supply program launched in May 2023.
 The Program aims to help our community members manage electricity costs, increase renewable energy use, and reduce carbon pollution.
-Newport City Council approved this program in December 2021.

 Our Electricity Options

-The table below summarizes the program’s residential options.
+The tables below summarize the program’s residential options.
 For additional details, or for commercial and industrial pricing, see Electricity Options page here.

 ![]() Newport Standard (for automatic enrollment) |